Decolonizing Yoga

 To “decolonize” means to give the land back.

 To decolonize yoga means to give the practice of yoga back to its authentic lineages.
-You are not entitled to yoga just because you feel like it, or it’s fashionable, or it “helps you”.
-If you are not part of an authentic lineage, if you don’t have permission from that authentic lineage to learn or teach, and if you don’t behave accountably towards that lineage, you have no right to yoga because it does not belong to you.
+You are not entitled to yoga just because you like it, or it’s fashionable, or it “helps you”.
+If you are not part of an authentic yoga lineage and if you don’t have permission from your own authentic yoga lineage to learn or teach and and if you don’t behave accountably towards that lineage, you have no right to yoga because it does not belong to you.
 Therefore, you must give it back.

-Adherence to the integrity pledge is mandatory for continued membership of the group.
+7. Adherence to the DY integrity pledge is mandatory for continued membership of the group.

 I relate yoga’s ancient teachings to what is happening right now.